 A former litigator, in-house counsel and senior corporate officer in the insurance industry, von Spakovsky worked on tort reform and civil justice issues there for more than a decade.

 He has served on the Board of Advisors of the U.S. Election Assistance Commission and on the Fulton County (Ga.)
 Board of Registrations and Elections.
-He is vice chairman of the Fairfax County (Va.)
+He is a former vice chairman of the Fairfax County (Va.)
 Electoral Board and a former member of the Virginia Advisory Board to the U.S. Commission on Civil Rights.

 His analysis and commentary have appeared in The Wall Street Journal, The Washington Times, Politico and Human Events, as well as such outlets as National Review Online and Townhall.
 His series for PJ Media, “Every Single One,” was nominated for a Pulitzer Prize.
 He appears regularly on Fox News Channel and on other national and regional TV and radio news outlets.